Sleavely/fev-sophamtning-pushover/README.md

 # FEV Sophämtning pushnotification

-A service for automatically checking when the next [FEV garbage pickup](https://fev.se/atervinning/sophamtning.html) is due and sending a notification through [Pushover](https://pushover.net/) 12 hours prior.
+A service for automatically checking when the next [FEV garbage pickup](https://fev.se/atervinning/sophamtning.html) is due and sending a notification through [Pushover](https://pushover.net/) the day before.

 ## Installation & Deployment